clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 The output will end up in folder named analysis

-!!! question "Question 17"
+!!! question "Question 15"
     :question:
-    Please find an ALK SNV that isn't common in the population?
+    Find and report an somatic SNV (single nucleotide variant) from the gene ALK that isn't common in the population?

 !!!
 TIP
     * Look at the annotated vcf file under analysis.
     * MAX_AF field in the VEP annotation can be used to determine the maximum observed frequency in the global population.
+    * BCFtools can be a useful tool here instead of counting columns

 ---

 ## Extra CNV questions
-!!! question "Question 18"
+!!! question "Extra question 16"
     :question:
+    Look at the VAF-figure in chromosome 3 as an example.
+Why is the signal (the size of the separation between dots) stronger for a deletion than a duplication?

+!!! question "Extra question 17"
+    :question:
     Consider a hypothetical case where one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
 What has happened to the chromosome in this tumor to explain these data?

-!!! question "Question 19"
+!!! question "Extra question 18"
     :question:
     Consider another hypothetical case where the chromosome with log2 ratio of 0 has a clear separation in the VAF-signal plot while there are chromosomes with both higher and lower log2 ratios that have no VAF-signal.
 What has happened to the genome in this tumor to explain these data?